magento/magento2-page-builder/docs/index.md

 # What is Page Builder?

 Page Builder is a Magento extension for creating content with drag-and-drop controls.
-We call these controls content types, which provide several key features including:
+We call these controls content types, which provide several key features, including:

 - **Dragging-and-dropping** of UI controls to build a page.
 - **Live previews** of how the content will look on the storefront.